There are two types of extensions:

 IRS Publication 1220 covers the guidelines around this type of extension in Section D. Companies must send a letter explaining why they need an extension by fax, the electronic FIRE system, or mail to the IRS.
-This must be sent before the due date for delivering forms to contractors (January 31, 2017).
+This must be sent before the due date for delivering forms to contractors (January 31 of the current tax year.)
 See the How to Request an Extension for Delivery to Recipients guide.

 $0.99 per payment